-- (a) Before awarding a Request for Proposal for Third-Party Administrative Services for the Plan, the Board of Trustees of the State Health Plan for Teachers and State Employees shall work to determine how to incorporate the following items in an economically feasible manner into the State Health Plan for Teachers and State Employees. - (1) Allowing the Plan's pharmacy benefits managers to provide a monetary advantage to pharmacies in North Carolina neighborhoods, communities, and counties that are underserved by pharmacies. - (2) Requiring the Plan's pharmacy benefits managers to annually report all the information required in G.S.
-58-56A-22 to the State Treasurer, Commissioner of Insurance, and Joint Legislative Oversight Committee on Health and Human Services no later than May 1 of each year. - (3) Preventing the Plan's pharmacy benefits managers from contractually requiring independent pharmacies to accept reimbursement for a drug, device, or pharmacy service in an amount that is less than the acquisition cost of the drug, device, or pharmacy service. - (4) Requiring the Plan and the Plan's pharmacy benefits managers to adhere to the coverage requirements of G.S.
-58-56A-55. - (5) Requiring the Plan's pharmacy benefits managers to act as a fiduciary in accordance with G.S.
-58-56A-21. - (6) Requiring the Plan and the Plan's pharmacy benefits managers to adhere to the pharmacy of choice provisions of G.S.
-58-51-37. - (7) Requiring the Plan's pharmacy benefits managers to meet or exceed the Medicare Part D program standards for convenient access to network pharmacies under 42 C.F.R. § 423.120. - (8) Requiring the Plan's pharmacy benefits managers to reimburse affiliated and non-affiliated pharmacies on the same terms. - (9) Adhering to the cost-sharing consumer protection provisions of G.S.
-58-3-182. - (b) Each item in subsection (a) of this section that the Board determines to be economically feasible shall be included in the "Product and Plan Design Management Minimum Requirements" section, or any other substantially similar section of the Request for Proposal for Third-Party Administrative Services for the State Health Plan for Teachers and State Employees."

-1 PART XII.
-EFFECTIVE DATE

-- 2 SECTION 12.1.
-Except as otherwise provided, this act is effective when it becomes - law.
+- (1) Allowing the Plan's pharmacy benefits managers to provide a monetary advantage to pharmacies in North Carolina neighborhoods, communities, and counties that are underserved by pharmacies. - (2) Requiring the Plan's pharmacy benefits managers to annually report all of the information required in G.S.
+58-56A-22 to the State Treasurer, Commissioner of Insurance, and Joint Legislative Oversight Committee on Health and Human Services no later than May 1 of each year.

+General Assemb oly Of North Carolina Session 2025 1 (3) Preventing the Plan's pharmacy benefits managers from contractually 2 requiring independent pharmacies to accept reimbursement for a drug, device, 3 or pharmacy service in an amount that is less than the acquisition cost of the 4 drug, device, or pharmacy service.
+5 (4) Requiring the Plan and the Plan's pharmacy benefits managers to adhere to the 6 coverage requirements of G.S.
+58-56A-55.
+7 (5) Requiring the Plan's pharmacy benefits managers to act as a fiduciary in 8 accordance with G.S.
+58-56A-21.
+9 (6) Requiring the Plan and the Plan's pharmacy benefits managers to adhere to the 10 pharmacy of choice provisions of G.S.
+58-51-37.
+11 (7) Requiring the Plan's pharmacy benefits managers to meet or exceed the 12 Medicare Part D program standards for convenient access to network 13 pharmacies under 42 C.F.R. § 423.120.
+14 (8) Requiring the Plan's pharmacy benefits managers to reimburse affiliated and 15 non-affiliated pharmacies on the same terms.
+16 (9) Adhering to the cost-sharing consumer protection provisions of 17 G.S.
+58-3-182."
+18 SECT FION 11.(b) This Part becomes effective October 1, 2025, and applies to 19 osals issued on or after that date.
+20 1 1 21 PART XII.
+EFF ECTIVE DATE 22 SECT FION 12.1.
+Except as otherwise provided, this act is effective when it becomes 23 law.
+1 /